SebastianGalo/slowtech_midi_controller/README.md

 - Multiplex potentiometers via analog input from 4067. [check]

 - Show potentiometer value as a graph bar at an 128x64px oled display.
-Show midi channel and cc number of corresponding pot. [check]
+Show midi channel and cc number of corresponding potentiometer. [check]

 - Fix led lights corresponding to button presses.